It's in the mountain air, warm sunshine, cool waves, and skinny dipping in natural products that soothe the body while sparing the lake.

 She was raised in nature, in the cool waters of a Canadian lake.
 From childhood she suffered skin allergies and sensitivities, and later in life found herself frustrated with reactions to even the most popular cosmetics that claimed to be natural.

-After diving into research on skin science, cosmetic ingredients, and skin-nourishing botanicals, she got to the kitchen and started experimenting with her own lotion making and balm blends.
-Her skin was calmed and relieved.
+After diving into skin science, cosmetic ingredients, and skin-nourishing botanicals, she got to the kitchen and started experimenting with her own lotion making and balm blends.
+Her skin was immediately calmed and relieved, and after sharing it with friends, she received immediate requests to make more to share.

 THE INFUSION